Example : A C++ Polymorphism Examples in C++ to show simple Compile Time/Early Binding/Static Polymorphism.

 Child Class Called

-Example : A C++ program to show simple Dynamic/Run Time/Late Binding Polymorphism using virtual function.
+Example : A C++ program to show actual Dynamic/Run Time/Late Binding Polymorphism using virtual function.

 #include <iostream>